rlancaste/AstroPi3/README.md

 - Enables SSH which is disabled by default on Raspberry Pi.

+- Optionally gives the SBC a static IP address by editing /boot/cmdline.txt so that in the field you can connect via a direct Ethernet cable if desired

+- Optionally edits the /etc/network/interfaces file so that the static IP address does not interfere with DHCP

 - Installs RealVNC Server (Raspberry Pi Script) or x11VNC (64 bit script)

 - Makes a folder called utilties on the Desktop